jezze/alfi/README.md

 ## Building / Installing

-You need to have the glfw3 and nanovg libraries installed in order to be able to build NAVI.
-Installing these depends on your distribution of choice.
+You need to have the glfw3 libraries installed in order to build NAVI from soure.
+How you install those depends on your distribution of choice.

 Build: